 - Contacting the Ombudsman if your complaint, dispute, or inquiry has not been addressed by other CTP offices.

-- Participating in the new communication channels being used at CTP, such as web dialogues, webinars, and the use of ideation tools.
+- Participating in the new communication channels being used at CTP, such as web dialogues and webinars.

 - Registering for weekly updates This Week in CTP.